|Ready to apply? Click HERE!|

 What is the result of this type of training?

 This type of training allows teachers to stay in the classroom while completing their training.
-Experienced Waldorf Teacher instructors lead students through blocks, artistic work and classroom management.
+Experienced Waldorf instructors lead students through blocks, artistic work and classroom management.
 Students will experience the arts and story telling in a classroom setting to prepare them to be the best teacher they can be.
 As a result of this multifaceted training, teachers feel more prepared and confident to face the ongoing challenges of running a classroom.

 Will I have homework?